2024 NYFA Rules

 - Competition Periods: Tournament hours begin as listed on the schedule unless changed by tournament director.
 The tournament director reserves the right to change tournament hours if need be.
-Student anglers/Boat Captains must know and observe the official times, dates and rules.
-During tournament hours, student anglers/Boat Captains may not participate in the practice of hole sitting or follow another competitors boat to fishing locations.
+Youth Anglers/Boat Captains must know and observe the official times, dates and rules.
+During tournament hours, Youth Anglers/Boat Captains may not participate in the practice of hole sitting or follow another competitor’s boat to fishing locations.
 No wake zones and no fishing zones on all lakes must be observed.
 Cell phones are for emergency use only.
 Youth Anglers/Boat Captains, Coaches/Sponsors may not use any mobile communication devices to communicate with anyone about locating or catching fish on tournament waters during tournament hours.
 Mobile communication devices may be used during tournament hours to communicate with the tournament director/officials.
 Boat Captains may use cell phones for business or personal use not related to fishing information.
 Cell phones may be used to take pictures of fish during tournament hours but may not be posted to social media or texted during tournament hours on the water.

 - Permitted Fishing Locations: Fishing on tournament waters is permitted anywhere available to the public and accessible by boat except; within 50 yards of a public gas pump or any docks attached to, or within 50 yards of the commercial gas docks, or 50 yards of another competitor’s boat which was first anchored or secured in a fixed position unless that competitor specifically allows any and all tournament boats the right to fish with in the 50 yard radius claimed by him/her; within any “off limit” or “no fishing” area designated by local, state or federal agencies.
-Core of Engineers Lakes in the White River chain have specific “off limits” in and around concession areas, marinas and commercial docks.
+Corp of Engineers Lakes in the White River chain have specific “off limits” in and around concession areas, marinas and commercial docks.
 Any other off limit no fishing areas will be announced at the pre-meeting take-off or on the website for launch anywhere tournaments.